marcinbiegun/n23.pl/_posts/2016-09-22-omnifocus-webdav-fastmail.md

    key for encrypting the database.

-   To set the ecnryption password, click "Show Sync Details...", go to  "Encryption" tab and set your encryption password there.
+   To set the ecnryption password, click "Show Sync Details...", go to "Encryption" tab and set it there.

 ## Connect OmniFocus on iOS

-1. Open "Settings" (pull down to find it), select "Sync Method" -> "Custom (WebDAV)"
+1. Open "Settings" (pull down to find it), select "Sync Method" -> "Custom (WebDAV)".

-2. Enter the same WebDAV credentials as previously on OSX: address, login and password.
+2. Enter the same WebDAV credentials as previously on OSX: address, login and app-password.

-3. If eveyrtihng went fine, you'll should be promptet for your encryption password.
+3. If eveyrtihng went fine, you'll should be prompted for your encryption password.

+## Summary

+That's it!
+I've tested the setup on my account and it works flawlessy.
+If you use not yet encrypted database, you'll need first to migrate it to current version.

-## Sources:
+## Sources

 * [OmniFocus OSX sync](https://support.omnigroup.com/documentation/omnifocus/mac/2.7/en/getting-synced)
 * [OmniFocus iOS sync](https://support.omnigroup.com/documentation/omnifocus/ios/2.17/en/getting-synced)